Frequently Asked Questions

 What do I need to get a payday loan?

-To qualify for a loan, you must provide personal identification, proof of income, a bank statement and a personal check.
+To qualify for a loan, you must provide two forms of identification, your most recent proof of income, your checkbook, your latest checking account statement, and verification of your Social Security Number.
 No personal property is required to get a payday loan.
 To view more details on what to bring to a National Cash Advance location in your state, click here.

 If I already have another payday loan outstanding, can I still qualify?